Keeping your mortgage on track

 - Extend your loan period, so you make smaller repayments over a

-- Extend your loan period AND postpone your repayments for an
+- Extend your loan period and postpone your

 your repayments.
 Just keep in mind that this will increase the